kylecrsn/Lamposk/README.md

 # Ciosk
-A C implementation of a distributed ticketing kiosk system inspired by Lamport's Bakery Algorithm
+A C implementation of a distributed ticketing kiosk system based on [Lamport's Timestamp Algoirthm](http://lamport.azurewebsites.net/pubs/time-clocks.pdf)

-NOTE: To shutdown the datacenters, use ctrl^c, then reset the "running flag" in the .cfg to 0 for any system that has it as 1

 ## About
 #### Assumptions